vfipaas/safira-docs/docs/tutorials/devportal.md

 You can filter through owner/creator, tags and Lifecycle:

 ![Devportal](/img/screenshot/DevPortalFiltros.gif)

-## Testing your Specs:
+## Testing your Specs

 It's possible to do various tests with the spec you choose and even check your source code:
 ![Devportal](/img/screenshot/DevPortalTeste.gif)